 Industry Days: January & March

-STEM Industry Days occur in January and March.
+STEM Industry Days occur annually.
 Each day highlights a specific business that demonstrates the services they provide and how they are using STEM education.
 Industry Days are a great way for young adults to understand what businesses do and how important businesses are to the community and the economy.
-Learn more about Industry Days.